playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 }
 ```

 > We are currently using version 4 of `vee-validate`.
-Inevitably, its API will change and this section will be out-of-date, but the core concepts at play likely will not change very much.
+Inevitably, its API will change, and this section will be out-of-date, but the core concepts at play likely will not change very much.

 <!-- tabs:end -->